United States presidential primary

 Each party determines how many delegates it allocates to each state.
 Along with those "pledged" delegates chosen during the primaries and caucuses, state delegations to both the Democratic and Republican conventions also include "unpledged" delegates who have a vote.
 For Republicans, they consist of the three top party officials who serve At Large from each state and territory.
-Democrats have a more expansive group of unpledged delegates called "superdelegates", who are party leaders and elected officials (PLEO).
+Democrats have a more expansive group of unpledged delegates called "superdelegates", who are party leaders and elected officials.
 If no single candidate has secured an absolute majority of delegates (including both pledged and unpledged), then a "brokered convention" occurs: all pledged delegates are "released" after the first round of voting and are able to switch their allegiance to a different candidate, and then additional rounds take place until there is a winner with an absolute majority.

 The staggered nature of the presidential primary season allows candidates to concentrate their resources in each area of the country one at a time instead of campaigning in every state simultaneously.
 In some of the less populous states, this allows campaigning to take place on a much more personal scale.
-However, the overall results of the primary season may not be representative of the U.S. electorate as a whole: voters in Iowa, New Hampshire and other less populous states which traditionally hold their primaries and caucuses in late-January/February usually have a major impact on the races, while voters in California and other large states which traditionally hold their primaries in June generally end up having no say because the races are usually over by then.
+However, the overall results of the primary season may not be representative of the U.S. electorate as a whole: voters in Iowa, New Hampshire and other less populous states which traditionally hold their primaries and caucuses in late-January/February usually have a major impact on the races, while voters in California and other large states which traditionally hold their primaries in June generally end up having a significantly reduced say because the races are usually over by then.
 As a result, more states vie for earlier primaries, known as "front-loading", to claim a greater influence in the process.
 The national parties have used penalties and awarded bonus delegates in efforts to stagger the system over broadly a 90-day window.
 Where state legislatures set the primary or caucus date, sometimes the out-party in that state has endured penalties in the number of delegates it can send to the national convention.